How to write SEO page titles that boost your Google rank, traffic + sales

 Otherwise, even your most captivating sales pages and blog posts could being going to waste.

-But isn’t the title the same as the headline?
+But isn’t the title the headline?

 No, they’re different things.
 Sometimes they look the same, but we’ll get to that in a moment.